guisgrande/second-project-ci/README.md

 ## Technologies and tools

+- Programming languages used: Java Script, HTML and CSS.
 - DevTools - to assist in the development of the project.
 - [Gitpod](https://www.gitpod.io/) - to create/edit the code of the project.
 - [Github](https://github.com/) - to create repository, hosting files and deployment of the website.